-- EUR 126.94 per month of office costs if the employee works structurally and regularly from home.
-This allowance covers the costs of heating, electricity, small office equipment, etc.; - EUR 20 per month for the professional use of the private internet connection if the employee works structurally and regularly from home; - EUR 20 per month for the professional use of the private PC/laptop if the employee works structurally and regularly from home;
+- EUR 126.94 per month for office costs (the costs of heating, electricity, small office equipment, etc.); - max.
+EUR 20 per month for the professional use of the own PC; - max.
+EUR 20 per month for the professional use of the own Internet connection.